-As general and continuing collateral security covering obligations under reinsurance arrangements held with certain counterparties, PLRL has pledged assets to the benefit of these counterparties.
-Quarterly, PLRL ensures that the carrying value of pledged assets is greater than or equal to the minimum value as per the reinsurance security agreements.
-Should the carrying value fall below the minimum value, PLRL deposits additional assets to cover any shortfall.
+As general and continuing collateral security covering obligations under reinsurance arrangements held with certain counterparties, RIBM (previously PLRL) has pledged assets to the benefit of these counterparties.
+RIBM (previously PLRL) ensures that the carrying value of pledged assets is greater than or equal to the minimum value as per the reinsurance security agreements on a regular basis.
+Should the carrying value fall below the minimum value, RIBM (previously PLRL) deposits additional assets to cover any shortfall.
 The assets are included in investments and restricted cash on the Consolidated Statement of Financial Condition.
-Assets are held by a custodian in the UK and the amounts pledged are presented in the table below.
+Assets are held by a custodian and the amounts pledged are presented in the table below.

-Year ended December 31: 2021 2020
+Year ended December 31: 2022 2021

 (in thousands) \$ \$

 Pledged assets

-Fixed maturity securities 1,156,799 826,183
+Fixed maturity securities 1,326,719 1,156,799

-Cash 10,529 12,493
+Cash 25,204 10,529

-Other restricted cash 11,583 6
+Other restricted cash 382 11,583

-Total restricted investments 1,156,799 826,183
+Total restricted investments 1,326,719 1,156,799

-Total restricted cash 22,112 12,499
+Total restricted cash 25,586 22,112

-Total restricted assets 1,178,911 838,676
+Total restricted assets 1,352,305 1,178,911

-Total as a percentage of investable assets 29% 55%
+Total as a percentage of investable assets 44% 29%